NikolayLilkin/LecturesApp/README.md

 spring.datasource.password=ThePassword
 ```

-After doing these steps you are ready to use the app.
+After doing these steps you are ready to use the app!